Alamo Square, San Francisco

 Alamo Square is a residential neighborhood in San Francisco, California with a park of the same name.
 Located in the Western Addition, its boundaries are Buchanan Street on the east, Turk Street on the north, Baker Street on the west, and Page Street Street on the south.

 Alamo Square Park, the neighborhood's focal point and namesake, consists of four city blocks at the top of a hill overlooking much of downtown San Francisco, with a number of large and architecturally distinctive mansions along the perimeter, including the "Painted Ladies", a well-known postcard motif.
 The park is bordered by Hayes Street to the south, Steiner Street to the east, Fulton Street to the north, and Scott Street to the west.
 Named after the lone cottonwood tree ("álamo" in Spanish), Alamo Hill, was a watering hole on the horseback trail from Mission Dolores to the Presidio in the 1800s.
 In 1856, Mayor James Van Ness created a 12.7 acre park surrounding the watering hole, creating "Alamo Square".

 Attractions and characteristics

-Alamo Square Park includes a playground and a tennis court, and is frequented by neighbors, tourists, and dog owners.
+Alamo Square Park is a 13.6 acre public park located in the neighborhood.
+Open daily from 5am to midnight, it is owned and operated by the San Francisco Recreation & Parks Department.
+It includes a playground and a tennis court, and is frequented by neighbors, tourists, and dog owners.
 On a clear day, the Transamerica Pyramid building and the tops of the Golden Gate Bridge and Bay Bridge can be seen from the park's center.
 The San Francisco City Hall can be seen directly down Fulton Street.
 The area is part of the city's fifth Supervisorial district and is served by several Muni bus lines, including the 5, 21, 22, and 24.
 In 2016 it was closed for a $4.3 million renovation lasting seven months.